2019 South American U-17 Championship squads

-The 2019 South American U-17 Championship is an international association football tournament held in Peru from 21 March to 14 April 2019.
-The ten national teams involved in the tournament were required to register a squad of 23 players; only players in these squads are eligible to take part in the tournament.
+The 2019 South American U-17 Championship was an international football tournament held in Peru from 21 March to 14 April 2019.
+The ten national teams involved in the tournament were required to register a squad of 23 players; only players in these squads were eligible to take part in the tournament.

 All registered players had to have been born on or after 1 January 2002.
 The age listed for each player is on 21 March 2019, the first day of the tournament.

-On 6 March 2019 CONMEBOL published the lists of ten teams.
+CONMEBOL published the lists of the ten teams on 6 March 2019.

 Group A

 Peru

 Peru announced their squad of 23 players on 6 March 2019.